Richard Plepler

-In 2020, Plepler launched EDEN Productions and announced a five-year production deal with AppleTV+ to make television series, documentaries, and feature films.
+In 2020, Plepler launched EDEN Productions and announced a five-year production deal with Apple TV+ to make television series, documentaries, and feature films.

 Biography

 Plepler was born in Manchester, Connecticut, to a Jewish family.
 He is the elder of two brothers raised in Manchester.
 His parents were active in Democratic politics.
 His father was a trial lawyer.
-He attended the Loomis Chaffee School but ultimately graduated from Watkinson School in Hartford before attending and graduating from Franklin & Marshall College.
+He attended the Loomis Chaffee School but ultimately graduated from the Watkinson School in Hartford in 1976 before attending and graduating from Franklin & Marshall College where he was a member of Chi Phi fraternity.

 Early career

 Plepler studied government in college and then moved to Washington in 1981 where he worked for Connecticut Senator Christopher Dodd.

 In 1984, Plepler moved to New York City, where he opened a public relations firm and produced a series of interviews for The Atlantic magazine and a documentary on Israel and the Palestinian conflict.

 Plepler joined HBO in 1992 as an Executive Vice President, at a time when the channel was known for showing movies and premium sporting events.
 He began his career as head of communications and rose through the ranks, In 2007, he was appointed and served as co-president of HBO from 2007 to 2013 (under Chairman & CEO Bill Nelson) responsible for overseeing all of HBO’s original programming as well as other areas.